balanced/www.balancedpayments.com/contents/payouts.md

   linkText: View payments scenario
   linkUrl: https://docs.balancedpayments.com/1.1/guides/collecting-fees/

-payoutsOnly:
-  title: Payouts only
-  body: Simply fund your balance (held by Balanced) with your marketplace's bank account to pay your sellers.

 paymentSchedule:
   title: Payment schedule
   body: Balanced will batch payouts for submission each weekday, except for bank holidays.